cnaude/Shortify/README.md

 If you would like to implement a URL shortener, you should create your own class and implement the `Shortener` interface, add a value for your class in `getShortener()`, and add a value in the test class.

+If the service is not working ingame, but passes the tests, try decoding the URL before passing it on.
+This usually fixes the issue for special shorteners.

 If the service requires any log ins, you are required to not provide any defaults and add a configuration option for it instead.